22. Women and the Cold War

 Moody received the Federal Woman’s Award, established to honor “leadership, judgment, integrity, and dedication” among female government employees.
 Despite being the brains behind the most dangerous moment in human history when she was asked about her past by those outside the intelligence community, Moody would humbly say, “Oh, I’ve done lots of interesting things for a country girl from North Carolina.”

 The Cuban Missile Crisis was terrifying to live through.
 It led many people to join the growing peace movement opposed to nuclear proliferation– after all, Earth could not survive a hot conflict between the US and USSR.
-Claudia Jones, became a leader in the peace movement.
+Claudia Jones became a leader in the peace movement.
 She was an immigrant communist herself and an outspoken advocate for peace.
 She believed that war and nuclear weapons were capitalist tools to limit freedom struggles, contain non-white populations globally, and undermine women's liberties.
 She argued women’s leadership was essential in the peace movement.

+As actual war was becoming more of a reality around the globe, women worked tirelessly toward anti-proliferation.
 In 1959, Members of the Greater St. Louis Citizens Committee for Nuclear Information, along with some schools of dentistry worked to show how radioactive fallout from nuclear testing in Nevada was entering the food and milk supply and significantly impacting children’s health.
 Women across the country collected and donated 320,000 baby teeth for the research.
-In 1963, they release the titled “Tooth Fairy” study that showed babies born after testing began were 50 times more likely to have cancer causing chemicals in their teeth.
+In 1963, they released the titled “Tooth Fairy” study that showed babies born after testing began were 50 times more likely to have cancer causing chemicals in their teeth.

+As actual war was becoming more of a reality around the globe, women worked tirelessly toward anti-proliferation.
 In 1959, Members of the Greater St. Louis Citizens Committee for Nuclear Information, along with some schools of dentistry worked to show how radioactive fallout from nuclear testing in Nevada was entering the food and milk supply and significantly impacting children’s health.
 Women across the country collected and donated 320,000 baby teeth for the research.
-In 1963, they release the titled “Tooth Fairy” study that showed babies born after testing began were 50 times more likely to have cancer causing chemicals in their teeth.
+In 1963, they released the titled “Tooth Fairy” study that showed babies born after testing began were 50 times more likely to have cancer causing chemicals in their teeth.

-Coretta Scott King was a delegate for Women Strike for Peace at disarmament conference, stating, “We are on the brink of destroying ourselves through nuclear warfare.”
+Bella Abzug and Dagmar Wilson were founders of Women Strike for Peace, a peace activist group with the goal of stopping nations from nuclear testing to slow down the arms race.
+On November 1, 1961 Women Strike for Peace got 50,000 women marching onto the streets.
+It was the largest national women’s peace protest of the 20th century.
+Leading ladies, Jackie Kennedy and Nina Khrushchev both supported this work.
+Coretta Scott King was a delegate for Women Strike for Peace at the disarmament conference, stating, “We are on the brink of destroying ourselves through nuclear warfare.”
 King convinced the USSR and the west into signing the Limited Nuclear Test-Ban Treaty.

 This work was incredibly important to disrupting gender norms, women were pushing themselves into topics of national security policy.
-And on that topic there were HUGE gender divides.
+And on that topic there were significant gender divides.
 Only 38 percent of American women supported nuclear testing, compared to 58 percent of men.

 In 1962, newspapers said, “[f]or the most part, they stress femininity rather than feminism.”
 Their feminine and maternal demeanor got attention and allowed them to achieve radical change.
 They were empowered by success of effectively working together and many became involved in the second wave feminist movement.

 American involvement in the Vietnam war was complicated.
 Vietnam’s struggle for independence against their colonizer, France, was severely drawn out.
 When France withdrew from Vietnam in 1954, the US feared the spread of communism in Southeast Asia.
-They began low key financial and covert initiatives to defend South Vietnam from its northern communist neighbor.
+They began financial and covert initiatives to defend South Vietnam from its northern communist neighbor.
 When one of the US’s secret missions in the Gulf of Tonkin was uncovered, the Communists attacked.
-In an unprecedented move, Congress approved the Tonkin Resolution, which allowed the US to begin fighting an undeclared war: a war that involved a whole lot of women on both sides of the globe.
+In an unprecedented move, Congress approved the Tonkin Resolution, which allowed the US to begin fighting an undeclared war: a war that involved women on both sides of the globe.

 American involvement in the Vietnam war was complicated.
 Vietnam’s struggle for independence against their colonizer, France, was severely drawn out.
 When France withdrew from Vietnam in 1954, the US feared the spread of communism in Southeast Asia.
-They began low key financial and covert initiatives to defend South Vietnam from its northern communist neighbor.
+They began financial and covert initiatives to defend South Vietnam from its northern communist neighbor.
 When one of the US’s secret missions in the Gulf of Tonkin was uncovered, the Communists attacked.
-In an unprecedented move, Congress approved the Tonkin Resolution, which allowed the US to begin fighting an undeclared war: a war that involved a whole lot of women on both sides of the globe.
+In an unprecedented move, Congress approved the Tonkin Resolution, which allowed the US to begin fighting an undeclared war: a war that involved women on both sides of the globe.

 American nurses began training South Vietnamese nurses as early as 1956.
-Over the course of Vietnam, five nurses died, including 52-year-old Lieutenant Colonel Annie Ruth Graham, who served as a military nurse in both World War II and Korea before Vietnam.
+Over the course of the Vietnam war, five nurses died, including 52-year-old Lieutenant Colonel Annie Ruth Graham, who served as a military nurse in both World War II and Korea before Vietnam.
 Sharon Ann Lane of Canton, Ohio was the only nurse killed in Vietnam as a result of enemy fire.
 Lane was posthumously awarded the Vietnamese Gallantry Cross with Palm and the Bronze Star for Heroism.

 Five Navy nurses were wounded when the Communist Viet Cong bombed an officer’s quarters in the southern capital of Saigon on Christmas Eve 1964.
 They were each awarded the Purple Heart and became the first female members of the U.S. Armed Forces to receive that award in the war.
+Commander Elizabeth Barrett became the first female naval line officer to hold command in a combat zone in 1972.

 The motivations for joining varied from military benefits to pay for nursing school to fulfilling the challenge posed by President Kennedy to “ask what you can do for your country.”
 Astoundingly, nurses in the military were all volunteers.